ansys/pyansys-sound/doc/source/contribute.rst

 .. _build_documentation:
 Build documentation
 -------------------
+.. vale off # The term "dev" below triggers a false positive in Vale.
 .. note::
     To view the current development documentation, go to `PyAnsys Sound Documentation <https://sound.docs.pyansys.com>`_.
 By default, the displayed documentation is that of the latest stable release.
 To switch to the current development version, select *dev* from the dropdown menu in the upper right corner of the documentation page.
+.. vale on

 .. note::
     Building the documentation requires access to a DPF Server with the DPF Sound plugin.
 See